-Skills of high importance - The mean rating of employers' responses on skills that fell under the category 'Skills of high importance' were not as high as those of skills that fell under the category 'Skills of higher importance.'
+Skills of high importance - The mean rating of employers' responses on skills that fell under the category 'Skills of high importance' were not as high as those of skills that fell under the category 'Skills of highest importance' or of those skills that fell under the category 'Skills of higher importance.'
 None of these skills (Skills of high importance) was rated 4.0 (out of 5) or higher in either the High Unemployment Period or the Low Unemployment Period.
 Additionally, the differences in means of employers' responses were not statistically significant between these two time periods (HUP and LUP).
-It would be incorrect to think of these skills in the other two categories, they were higher than the midpoint of the rating scale.
+It would be incorrect to think of these skills as having low importance to the employers because of the mean ratings of these skills.
+Albeit lower than the skills in the other two categories, they were higher than the midpoint of the rating scale.
 Moreover, comments received from employers reflect this sentiment.
 Perhaps, the employers take it for granted that job candidates will have these skills.
 Thus, the skills that fell under the category 'Skills of high importance' are of importance to the employers and are expected during the High Unemployment Period as well as during the Low Unemployment Period.
 Figure 2 summarizes employers' skill preferences during HUP and LUP on a Venn diagram.